guangie88/spdlog_setup/README.md

 ## Notes
 - Make sure that the directory for the log files to reside in exists before using `spdlog`, unless the `create_parent_dir` flag is set to true for the sink.
-- For the current set of unit tests, the working directory must be at the git root directory so that the `config` and `log` directories can be found.
+- For the current set of unit tests, the working directory must be at the git root directory so that the files in `config` directory can be found.